CanAISolutions/canai-platform/docs/stripe-payment-strategy.md

 - **Monitoring:** Set up health checks and alerts for payment/webhook failures via Sentry.
 - **Documentation:** Keep this strategy and implementation docs updated.
 - **PRD Alignment:** Ensure support for F4 Purchase Flow and pricing transparency.

 ---

+## 11. Webhook Endpoint, Event Handlers, and Error Handling (Implementation Documentation)

+### Webhook Endpoint
+- **Path:** `/webhook` (POST only; all other methods return 405)
+- **Signature Verification:** Enforced using `STRIPE_WEBHOOK_SECRET` (400 on failure)
+- **Idempotency:** Each event is processed only once (integration tested)

+### Supported Events
+- `checkout.session.completed`: Triggers Make.com scenario (`add_project.json`) for project setup
+- `payment_intent.succeeded`: Logs successful payment
+- `payment_intent.payment_failed`: Logs failed payment
+- `charge.dispute.created`: Logs dispute event
+- Unknown events: Logged and ignored (no error)

+### Make.com Integration
+- On `checkout.session.completed`, sends POST to `MAKECOM_WEBHOOK_URL` with session/user/product info
+- Idempotency enforced (no duplicate triggers for same session)
+- Retry logic with exponential backoff (max 3 attempts)
+- **Fetch implementation always uses the global `fetch` if available (mocked in tests), falling back to `node-fetch` only if not present.
+This ensures robust testability and production reliability.**
+- Integration tested in `stripe.integration.test.js`

+### Error Handling
+- All errors are logged to Sentry with context (component, operation, event type, session ID)
+- Returns appropriate status codes:
+  - 400: Signature verification failed
+  - 405: Method not allowed
+  - 500: Webhook processing failed or misconfiguration
+- Unknown events do not cause errors
+- All errors and retries are covered by integration/unit tests

+### References
+- See `backend/routes/stripe.js` for implementation
+- See `backend/tests/integration/stripe.integration.test.js` for integration test coverage

+---

+## 12. Health Checks for Webhook Endpoint

+### Current Status
+- The main backend exposes a `/health` endpoint for overall system and Supabase connectivity monitoring (see backend/health.js).
+- No dedicated health check exists for the Stripe `/webhook` endpoint itself.

+### Requirements
+- PRD and TaskMaster require health monitoring for all critical endpoints, including Stripe webhook.
+- Should expose a `/webhook/health` (or similar) endpoint that returns 200 if the webhook handler is operational (does not process events, just readiness/liveness).
+- Should be monitored by uptime/alerting tools (e.g., Sentry, Render, or external service).
+- Implementation may depend on Task 128 (health check monitoring integration).

+### Next Steps
+- Implement `/webhook/health` endpoint in backend/routes/stripe.js or as a separate route.
+- Integrate with monitoring/alerting system.
+- Add test coverage for health check endpoint.
+- Update this documentation and Stripe-7.3-Progress.md when complete.

+---